 Before analysing the costs of different water heating methods, it’s important to understand how the two main types function.

-Gas water heaters utilise a natural gas burner to heat water, which is then stored in an insulated reservoir tank ready for use.
+- Gas water heaters use a natural gas burner to heat water, which is then stored in an insulated reservoir tank ready for use.
 Depending on the model, the gas flame heats the tank directly or via internal copper coils.

 Knowing the underlying principles of fuel-fired heating and electric resistive heating allows an informed cost comparison of the inherent efficiency differences in heating water with gas burners versus electric elements.
 Examining how the two technologies convert their respective energy sources into hot water better informs evaluations of long-term operating costs based on local utility rates.